puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--last`

-Use the last result obtained for one or more nodes instead of performing new compilations and diff.
+Use the last result obtained for a node instead of performing new compilations and diff.
 Must be used along with the [`--view`](#--view) option.
-(Cannot be combined with `--view none`).
+The command will operate on nodes given on the command line plus those given via [`--nodes`][#--nodes].
+If used without any given nodes, this option will load information about all nodes for which there is preview output.

 #####`--migrate 3.8/4.0`